 Moab pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Moab is none Tomorrow (26 June 2026) levels are similar - grass at medium levels.
+Today (16 July) pollen in Moab is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
 Over the following five days grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app